- Director's Welcome

 Please email complete applications, including the Application Form, to firstname.lastname@example.org.

-Students must complete and submit the TA/TM application form by the posted deadline to be considered for a position.
+Students must complete and submit the TA application form by the posted deadline to be considered for a position.

-- Some instruction may be conducted through remote methods, which will entail different modes of instruction, interaction with students and marking practices than is normally the case.
+- Some instruction may be conducted through remote methods, which will entail different modes of instruction, interaction with students and marking practices.

-- TAs and TMs must be available for lectures, tutorials and exam invigilation.
+- TAs must be available for scheduled components including lectures, tutorials and exam invigilation.

-- TM (CODE) positions may be less than 5BU.
+- Some positions may be less than 5BU.

-- All TA/TM positions are dependent on course enrollments and are subject to budgetary approval.
+- All positions are dependent on course enrollments and are subject to budgetary approval.

-In allocating Teaching Assistant/Tutor-Marker positions, the School of Criminology will also take into account any or all of the following:
+In allocating Teaching Assistant positions, the School of Criminology will take into account any or all of the following:

 1. Suitability for particular courses (e.g. discipline of prior degree(s), publications, experience, instructor preference);